 There is an easy way to see if your information is out on the loose.
 Just go to HaveIBeenPwned and search for your email address to find out.

 If your information isn’t out on the World Wide Web:

-Paying through PayPal gives you an added level of security, as the recipient does not receive your credit card information.
-Yet, you can go a step further by using an online wallet like Google Wallet, or even Bitcoin, to keep your payment credentials secure.
-The alternative payment world is growing and soon there will be no reliance on the old card payment system.
-This is something you should always keep an eye on, because the flawed state of today’s credit world desperately needs fixed.
+Paying through PayPal gives you extra security, as the recipient does not receive your credit card information.
+Yet, you can go further by using an online wallet like Google Pay or even Bitcoin to secure your payment credentials.
+The alternative payment world is growing, and soon there will be no reliance on the old card payment system.
+This is something you should always keep an eye on because the flawed state of today’s credit world desperately needs to be fixed.

 So if you are paying by credit card, your best bet is to first look for the option to pay via PayPal with your card.
 To do this, you need to look for the following option:

 You should get into the habit of shredding your unneeded paperwork regularly.
 A paper shredder is not a big investment.
 Plus, you might even have the option of enjoying the departure of your bills and other nuisances by burning them in a fire pit.
 Either way, the point is that you do not want your personally identifying information to make it into the trash.

 Seriously, shred your paperwork – previous statistics show that as much as 88% of stolen personal identifying information came from criminals rooting through the trash.